 The bacteria can be found in many parts of the Northern Hemisphere, but it is common in the United States, especially in Arkansas and Missouri.
 Tularemia in dogs is most common between May and August, and it can also appear during winter rabbit hunting season, as rabbits are carriers of the disease.

 Treatments For Tularemia In Dogs

 Treatment for tularemia in dogs must begin as early as possible to prevent death, which is common with this disease.
 It is important to take precaution when administering treatment to infected dogs, as the disease can easily be transmitted to humans.
-If your dog is diagnosed with tularemia, follow your veterinarian’s instructions for care very closely.
+If your vet diagnoses your dog with tularemia, follow instructions for care very closely.

 Some dogs with severe symptoms will need aggressive care and hospitalization with intravenous fluid therapy.
 Almost all dogs diagnosed with the condition will need a course of antibiotics to fight the bacterial infection.
 If your veterinarian prescribes an antibiotic for your dog, it is important that you continue administering medication to your dog for the full duration of the prescription until your veterinarian instructs you to stop, even if symptoms improve.
 Stopping treatment early can cause a relapse that is even more difficult to treat.